benbrastmckie/.config/nvim/NOTES.md

       2. not free
       3. forces you to work in the browser
       4. but is easy to start with for collaborators
-      5. Papeeria is free and permits GitHooks
+      5. Papeeria is more free and permits GitHooks
     3. PDE vs IDE
   4. why port to lua
     1. stay up to date with the community